deniseOme/presentations/README.md

-# posters_presentations_README.md - Conferences
+#README.md

-This repository contains the slides of presentation at conferences.
+This repository contains posters and slides of my presentation at conferences on behalf of the Open Targets Consortium.